1kastner/conflowgen/docs/background.rst

   The destination helps identifying container groups if e.g. the synthetic data is later utilized to investigate container stacking processes (i.e., containers with the same destination might be kept in the same bay and in the same yard block).
 - The vehicle-type-dependent modal split
-  (i.e., how frequently a container is picked up by a vehicle of a specific vehicle type given the vehicle type the container is delivered by).
+  (i.e., given the vehicle type with which the container is delivered to the container terminal, which vehicle type is used for the outbound journey of the container?).

 Data Generation Process
 ~~~~~~~~~~~~~~~~~~~~~~~